Gelean/deldbot/README.md

 1. cd to the root of the deldbot folder
 1. docker build -t deldbot-image:latest -f docker/Dockerfile .
+1. Run the Dockerfile or run docker-compose:
-1. docker run -it deldbot-image:latest sh
+    1. docker run --name deldbot -it deldbot-image:latest
+    1. docker compose up -d
 1. docker ps -a

 ### Tear down the Docker container